 “We want them to enjoy the level of celebrity attention that I usually get,” says George Clooney.
 “If you know your actions are going to be covered, you tend to behave much differently than when you operate in a vacuum.” —He’s talking about the “anti-genocide paparazzi” of the Satellite Sentinel Project, which has hired private satellites to monitor troop movements around Abyei during the upcoming Sudanese referendum in the hopes of preventing war crimes.
 Patrick Meier has some thoughts on whether this Panopticon approach might work, and if we could even tell.

+conned Kaycee'd and is being sued.
 "THE ACTOR opened his heart last year when a woman told him about her tragic, cancer-stricken daughter, Cindy, and he began making calls and sending gifts to the terminally-ill young woman.
 Before long, however, Clooney began to doubt that 'Cindy' really existed."